mdmtk/docs/beta/source/guide/xml/generate.md

 		</characteristic>
 	</wap-provisioningdoc>

 Notice that this XML looks very similar to the previous one, but the `Action` parm has changed to `Uninstall`.
 This in turn, has also changed the parm to `Package` as opposed to `APK` that was used in the install XML above.
-Instead of trying to develop this XML within the MDM client code, we would just have a corresponding XML module generated by the DSDtoXML tool for our 'uninstall' action and then replace the  `Package` parm's value from `com.mycompany.placeholder` to the actual package that we wish to remove.
+Instead of trying to develop this XML within the MDM client code, we would just have a corresponding Request XML Document generated by the DSD tool for our 'uninstall' action and then replace the `Package` parm's value from `com.mycompany.placeholder` to the actual package that we wish to remove.

-Our **Default launcher** XML module looks very similar to the Uninstall one we just discussed:
+Our **Default launcher** Request XML Document looks very similar to the Uninstall one we just discussed:

 	:::xml
 	<wap-provisioningdoc>